Valley basketball fans react to NBA suspending season amid COVID-19 concerns

-FRESNO, California (KGPE) – For sports fans at Doghouse Grill in Fresno, basketball is more than a game, but a tradition.
+FRESNO, California (KSEE) – For sports fans at Doghouse Grill in Fresno, basketball is more than a game, but a tradition.

 “I like to watch the Golden State Warriors, and I watch it with my dad,” said 10-year-old Tyson Taylor.